 - 180,000 of the 300,000 people in the Fort Wayne area do not regularly attend church

-- The non-attendance numbers are even greater for the 18-34 age group ( which I assume is the target group based on the nubile age of the church staff)
+- The non-attendance numbers are even greater for the 18-34 age group ( which I assume is the target group based on the nubile age of much of the church staff)

 - A new church is emerging (and Elevate City Church is part of the new emerging church)

-The Elevate City Church is almost two years old.
-They were started with the support of Eagle Rock Church (Columbus, Ohio?) and The Association of Related Churches.
-I wonder, in two years, how many of the 180,000 people who don’t regularly attend church have walked through the doors of Elevate City Church?
+The Elevate City Church is almost three years old.
+They were started with the support of Eagle Rock Church and The Association of Related Churches.
+I wonder, in three years, how many of the 180,000 Fort Wayne residents who don’t regularly attend church have walked through the doors of Elevate City Church?

 Church planters think that the church they plant is special; that they have a mandate from God.
 In Mills’ case, God told him at the age of nine to plant a church in Fort Wayne:

 The dirty little secret of Evangelical church planting is that the vast majority of people who attend a new church plant come from other churches.
 Few people are new converts.
 Why?
 Because almost every American, especially here in the Midwest, has already heard the good news of the gospel.
-It is not a lack of information that is the problem.
+It is not a lack of information that keeps people out of churches.
 Americans are increasingly rejecting Christianity and turning to spirituality, eastern religions, or atheism/agnosticism/humanism.
 Why?